 Special Considerations: Site is within a Natural Resource Conservation Area.
 Use minimum-impact camping techniques.
-Trail access to the upland has recently been added.
+Trail acess to the upland has recently been added.

 Natural History: Maps of the late 18th century show the Spanish name for the island as Isla de S. Vincente, in honor of the Mexican Viceroy.
 Captain George Vancouver named the island Cypress in 1792 after trees on the island which he thought were cypress.
 Botanists have since declared the trees to be junipers.
 Cypress Island is located in one of the geologically oldest areas of the San Juans and is now mostly preserved.
 Washington State Department of Natural Resources manages 4,700 of the island's 5,500 acres.